 - He later learned that his wife had large accounts under the will that’d be provided to their children to the exclusion of our client.

-- During negotiations, we were able to resolve the matter on the basis that our client receive a further $350,000 from the estate on top of the two properties he’d previously held jointly with his wife.
+- Through a claim on his wife’s estate, he further received $350,000 on top of the two properties he’d previously held jointly with his wife.

 After learning that he had not been adequately provided for under his wife’s Will, our client contacted Gerard Malouf and Partners to ascertain his rights in contesting a Will.
 Our experienced and caring Will Dispute Lawyer, Richele Nelsen, guided our client through the legal process whilst remaining sensitive that our client was grieving the loss of his wife.

 With an excellent understanding of the Court’s consideration of Family Provision Applications, Richele ensured that evidence pertaining to our client’s strained financial circumstances was provided to the estate in support of his claim.
 Our client was reliant on a pension and lacked sufficient savings to meet daily living expenses and to plan for the contingencies of life.

 Understanding the complex familial relationships intertwined in the claim, Richele was careful to place our client and his relationship with his children at the forefront of any settlement discussions, whilst ensuring she maximised his provision under the Will.
 Confident in our client’s need to have been further provided for under the Will, we entered into negotiations with the estate to see if the matter could be resolved without lengthy and expensive Court proceedings being commenced.